 In the 1930s, when marketers began flogging Manly to local Sydneysiders as a perfect getaway destination, they coined the phrase “7 miles from Sydney and a thousand miles from care”, and they were spot on.

-You do feel quite remote from the city centre, which for some can be a good thing.There are plenty of dining options for evenings, and the city is a lovely 20-30 minute boat ride away.
+You do feel quite remote from the city centre, which can be a good thing.There are plenty of dining options for evenings, and the city is a lovely 20-30 minute boat ride away.

-Before you book: You need to factor up to an hour’s return travel to do most of your sightseeing.
+Before you book: You need to factor in up to an hour’s return travel to do most of your sightseeing.
 If you are a larger group, you also need to consider the costs of the tickets.

 Related: The Best Things To Do In Manly